KipCollo/Frontend-Revision/5.0 Angular/cli/Readme.md

 --skip-git  do not create a git repository for the project.
 --directory - parent directory to create the new project into.

-If you plan to have multiple applications in the workspace, you can create an empty workspace by using the **--no-create-application** option.
-You can then use **ng generate application** to create an initial application.
+If you plan to have multiple applications in the workspace, you can create an empty workspace by using the *--no-create-application* option.
+You can then use *ng generate application* to create an initial application.
 This allows a workspace name different from the initial app name, and ensures that all applications reside in the /projects subfolder, matching the structure of the configuration file.

+The Angular CLI initiates creation process of your Angular application,which consits of the following:-

+1. Scaffolding the necessary folder structure of a typical Angular CLI project
+2. Installing the required npm dependencies and Angular packages
+3. Initializing Git in the Angular CLI project

+The Angular CLI creates a minimal Angular application by default to provide us with a starting point for our Angular project.
+It contains some ready-made CSS styles and HTML content

-- **ng init *project-name* [options ]** - Creates a new Angular project in the current folder.
+- `ng init *project-name* [options ]` - Creates a new Angular project in the current folder.

 Options
 --dry-run - only output the files created and operations performed not actually create the project Alias: 'd'.